 "Annual Inspection" is the official inspection of an amusement ride or amusement attraction performed by the Director or the Director's designee.

-"ANSI" is the abbreviation for the American National Standards Institute, Inc., 1430 Broadway, New York NY 10018.
+"ANSI" means American National Standards Institute, Inc., 1899 L Street, NW, 11th Floor, Washington DC 20036.

-"ASNT" is the abbreviation for the American Society for Nondestructive Testing, Inc., 1711 Arlingate Plaza, P.O.
-Box #28518, Columbus OH 43228 -0518.
+"ASNT" means American Society for Nondestructive Testing, Inc., 1711 Arlingate Lane, P.O.
+Box #28518, Columbus OH 43228.

-"ASTM" means ASTM International, 100 Barr Harbor Drive, West Conshohocken PA 19428 -2959.
+"ASTM" means ASTM International, 100 Barr Harbor Drive, West Conshohocken PA 19428.

-"Board" means the Carnival- Amusement Safety Board as defined in Section 2-3 of the Act.
+"Board" means the Amusement Ride and Attraction Safety Board as defined in Section 2-3 of the Act.

 "Carabiners" means shaped metal or alloy devices used to connect sections of jump rigging, equipment or safety gear.

-"Carnival" means an enterprise which offers amusement or entertainment to the public by means of one or more amusement attractions or amusement rides.
+"Carnival" or "Amusement Enterprise" means an enterprise that offers amusement or entertainment to the public by means of one or more amusement attractions or amusement rides.
 (Section 2-2(5) of the Act)

-"Carnival Worker" means a person who is employed (and is therefore not a volunteer) by a carnival or fair to manage, physically operate, or assist in the operation of an amusement ride or amusement attraction when it is open to the public.
+"Carnival Worker" or "Amusement Enterprise Worker" means a person who is employed (and is therefore not a volunteer) by a carnival, amusement enterprise, or fair to manage, physically operate, or assist in the operation of an amusement ride or amusement attraction when it is open to the public.
 (Section 2-2(8) of the Act)

 "Certified Arborist" means an individual who holds a valid arborist certificate from the International Society of Arboriculture or comparable authority in another state.